Rockstar Leeds: History

-Early years (1997–2003)
+Background and early years (1990–2003)

 Rockstar Leeds was founded as Möbius Entertainment by Ian J. Bowden, Dave Box, Gordon Hall, and Jason McGann.
-McGann had previously worked for the Harrogate-based studio Enigma Variations until 1989, when the firing of one programmer led several employees, including McGann, to resign and set up Twilight.
-During his tenure at the newer company, McGann conceived the game Alfred Chicken, originally based on Rainbow Islands and later influenced by Super Mario World.
+McGann had previously worked for the Harrogate-based studio Enigma Variations when, in 1989, the programmer Mark Mason was fired.
+This led four employees, including McGann and Peter Tattersall, to leave the company in early 1990.
+Alongside Mason, they set up Twilight, also based in Harrogate.
+Box was among the company's hires during its early expansion.
+Under Twilight, McGann conceived the game Alfred Chicken, originally based on Rainbow Islands and later influenced by Super Mario World.
 A demo was presented to Ocean Software, which had released some of Twilight's previous games, and the company was interested in publishing Alfred Chicken if its titular protagonist was replaced by Woodstock from the Peanuts franchise.
 Backed by the development team, McGann refused this offer as he wished to keep the character he had created.
 The studio instead worked with agent John Cook on a deal with publisher Mindscape that allowed Twilight to retain the game's intellectual property.
 The game was released for the Game Boy in 1993.

-McGann and Peter Tattersall, the artist for Alfred Chicken, left Twilight in 1994 to found Hookstone, and what remained of Twilight agreed to transfer the game's rights to the new company.
+McGann and Tattersall, the artist for Alfred Chicken, left Twilight shortly after finishing the game for the Super Nintendo Entertainment System in 1994 and founded Hookstone.
+What remained of Twilight agreed to transfer the game's rights to the new company.
 Early on, Hookstone hired Hall (who had known McGann since 1990) as a programmer and Bowden as a junior artist.
 Hall described himself as "a programmer with an eye on the business side" and quickly noticed that the company "didn't have long left to live".
 Bowden, Box, Hall, and McGann consequently established Möbius in December 1997.
-The company moved into the converted 18th-century building of the former St Paul's Parish Church in the Stanningley district of Pudsey, a town close to Leeds.
+The company moved into the converted building of the former St Paul's Parish Church (built in 1853) in the Stanningley district of Pudsey, a town close to Leeds.
 Möbius was without salary for about sixteen months until it signed its first publishing contract.
 During this time, the founders found that they worked best as a small team and regarded handheld games as the best fit for such a team size.
 Its first project was a remake of Alfred Chicken for the Game Boy Color, titled Alfred's Adventure.
 The game was released by SCi in Europe in June 2000.
 After its release, Möbius switched agents from Cook to Emma Killilea, who pitched Alfred Chicken to Sony.
 At the time, that company was looking for family-friendly games for its PlayStation console, which was nearing the end of its lifecycle, and greenlit an Alfred Chicken remake for the platform.
 That game was released in 2002.